ShutongLi/dsc180_COVID_misinformation/README.md

 - `run.py` will build and run different the different parts of the source code, as needed by the user.
 - `references` cite the sources we used to construct this project.
 - `requirements.txt` lists the Python package dependencies of which the code relies on.
-- Alternatively, `Dockerfile` and `run_jupyter.sh` are both included in case a user may want to recreate our project environment.

 ## How to Run